dblanchardDev/arcgis-pro-gdb-schema/README.md

 If an object defined in the spreadsheets does not exist in the geodatabase, it will be skipped with a warning.

+### Compare Tools

+Several comparison tools, including _Compare GDB_, _Compare Excels_, and _Compare GDB To Excel_ allow one to compare different sources to detect differences.
+All differences will be output as messages by the geoprocessing tool.

 ---

 ## How to use